Make your own healthy chocolate, it’s easy

 3. honey, maple syrup, or rice malt syrup

-You don’t even need chocolate moulds to make your own healthy chocolates, an ice cube tray will do the job just as well.
+You don’t even need chocolate moulds to make individual chocolates, an ice cube tray will do the job just as well.

 Chocolate nut clusters: a delicious variation